nidhicode7/nidhicode7/README.md

 - 🎓 Final year student in Computer Science, passionate about **AI, ML, and Web Development**
 - 🚀 Currently working on **AI-driven real-world projects** and contributing to **Open Source**
 - 🌱 Always eager to learn new technologies and enhance my problem-solving skills
 - 🎯 Goal: To build impactful solutions with AI and contribute to the developer community
+- 🟢 Publication:Do read my newly published research paper :https://www.researchgate.net/publication/393385702_WASTO-An_Integration_of_Machine_Learning_and_IOT_Based_Approach_for_Segregation_of_Waste

 ---